Department of Interior Review Threatens Cascade Siskiyou National Monument

 The weather forecasters called for afternoon thunderstorms, but the rain has stayed away all day, and the forest is awash in quiet except for wood snapping under the horse’s hooves.

-“This is a class old-growth remnant forest,” Willis says.
+“This is a classic old-growth remnant forest,” Willis says.
 “You don’t see much of these around anymore.”

 This forest is intact, retaining the character it’s maintained for centuries, because of the conservation endeavors of Willis, his organization and the many allies that contributed to the effort to create and expand the Cascade-Siskiyou National Monument.